Handoff Strategies

 During Tool Execution¶

-async def _execute_tool_call(self, name: str, args: Dict[str, Any]) -> None:
+async def _execute_tool_call(self, name: str, args: dict) -> None:

-target_agent = self._handoff_map.get(name)
+target_agent = args.get("target_agent")

 )

-# Determine greeting behavior
+# Select appropriate greeting

-# Execute the switch with appropriate behavior
+# Execute the switch

 await self._switch_to(